cb-agr/agriPlot/README.md

 ```

 **Description**
-This function takes a fieldBook containing Long/Lat (output from agriPlot.R) and converts it to a Spatial Points Data Frame (i.e.SDPF) using the library sp.
-This is an important transition in the workflow as the fieldBook is now a spatial object, which allows for more advanced spatial analysis/operations to be exectuted.
+This function takes a fieldBookLL and converts it to a Spatial Points Data Frame (i.e.SDPF) using the library sp.
+This is an important transition in the workflow as the fieldBook is now a spatial object.
+This allows for more advanced spatial analysis/operations to be exectuted.

 **Arguments**

 fieldBookLL: agriPlot.R fieldBook output with Longitiude and Latitude for each plot
 coordRefSys: this the coordinate reference system (CRS) you wish to assign to your Spatial Points Data Frame.

-Setting coordRefSys = "default" sets the CRS to "+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs".
-Otherwise users can enter any valid CRS.
+Using coordRefSys = "default" sets the CRS to:

+ 	"+proj=longlat +ellps=WGS84 +datum=WGS84 +no_defs"

+Otherwise, users can enter any valid CRS.

 **Examples**